Tar Creek Superfund site: Origins

 Tar Creek is an area of 1,188 square miles located in Ottawa County, Oklahoma, within the Tri-State district of lead and zinc mining in Northeastern Oklahoma, Southwestern Missouri, and Southeastern Kansas.

 The first mining took place in Missouri around 1850.
 By 1908, sites had been started in Miami, Picher, and Commerce.
 The construction of railroads in the area stimulated production, increasing access to markets.
 Mining here quickly yielded a high economic return.
 By 1924 most of the young, American-born whites raised on farms in the district were employed by the mining industry.

 When mining began in the area, most of the land was owned by the federally recognized Quapaw tribe.
 Following the Oklahoma Organic Act, an 1897 court ruling would allow allotted land to be leased for the purpose of mining but this was later curtailed by numerous subsequent lawsuits.
 Because of mismanagement by the Bureau of Indian Affairs, only about one sixth of Quapaw landowners would ever receive the land lease payments and mined mineral royalties they were owed.
 Between 1915 and 1930, decreasing demand and production resulted in mining companies seeking to buy the land rather than lease it, and consolidation took place among the companies to gain such control.

 During World War I, the region supplied 45 percent of the lead and 50 percent of the zinc used by the United States.
-Zinc and lead were used for bullets during both world wars.
+75% of the zinc and lead used for bullets during WWI and WWII came from the mines in the region.
 Advances in technology increased production.
 1926 was the year of highest production in the area, and Ottawa County became the world's largest source of lead and zinc, employing 11,000 men in almost 250 mills.
 Between 1908 and 1950, the entire Tri-State Mining Region had generated more than an estimated 1 billion U.S. dollars.
 After 1950, many mines were shut down, largely because their adverse environmental impacts on soil, groundwater, and air had been recognized.